gatsbyjs/gatsby/docs/blog/2018-07-20-why-we-built-the-site-showcase/index.md

 The empathy map reflects the following pain points:

-- the Awesome Gatsby list of sites (used to be part of the READme in the open source repo) was growing long and was not searchable or filterable
+- the Awesome Gatsby list of sites (used to be part of the README in the open source repo) was growing long and was not searchable or filterable
 - the Awesome Gatsby list also had no visual indication of what the sites looked like
 - there isn’t enough time or room for everyone's awesome sites to get retweeted by the @Gatsbyjs account